 There are two levels of court in Manitoba that deal with criminal charges.
 Almost all criminal charges are first heard by the Provincial Court.
 If your charges are considered less serious (summary offenses) they will be heard in the Provincial Court.
-If your charges are considered more serious (indictable offences), they may proceed in the Provincial Court or the Court of Queen’s Bench depending on the circumstances.
+If your charges are considered more serious (indictable offences), they may proceed in the Provincial Court or the Court of King’s Bench depending on the circumstances.

 If you are going to represent yourself, you will have to contact the crown attorney assigned to your case to discuss how the case will proceed and deal with other procedural issues such as disclosure of material from the Crown Attorney.

 It is always advisable to have a lawyer, especially when facing criminal charges.
 If you don’t already have a lawyer, you are encouraged to apply to Legal Aid.

 Manitoba Justice – information about the Criminal Case: Step by Step

 CLEA video about your First Appearance in Court